 The selection of a test laboratory started with a draft-call for tender, discussed in the third and fourth meeting.
 A letter to eight laboratories in Europe was sent out requesting them to make a quotation (Annex I deliverable 9.2C); eight relevant selection criteria were mentioned in the letter.
 One laboratory asked for further explanations necessary for considering a response.
 The coordinator could provide that information.
 Finally seven responses were received.
 An overview of the responses to the call for tender was set up (Annex I deliverable D9.3C) to facilitate participants choice.
-By giving the selection criteria priority values a relative total score to the laboratories was generated.
-Highest priority has been given to the criteria 'valid accreditation of the laboratory in the specific field of laser light'.
+By giving the selection criteria priority values a relative total score to the laboratory in the specific field of laser light'.
 Outcome of the selection process has been: 'Seibersdorf Labor GmbH', Seibersdorf, Austria.